Aaddy-1/stocks-SentimentAnalysis/README.md

 8. The data for the sentiment score for each stock from each day from the past month is then graphed using Chart.JS

 # Demo
 I am working on a live demo that streams real-time sentiment values for the stocks.
 The real-time streaming isn't active yet but will be very soon.
-However, plots for historic values of the sentiment of the stocks are available in the live demo.
-Please note that it may take upto 2 minutes to render the webpage due to renders restrictions. (https://stockssentimentanalysis.onrender.com/)
+However, plots for historic values of the sentiment of the stocks are available in the live demo. ([Check out the live demo](https://sentistocks-production.up.railway.app/))
 # <img width="1297" alt="Screenshot 2023-07-27 at 1 09 20 AM" src="https://github.com/Aaddy-1/stocks-SentimentAnalysis/assets/83650351/43104302-0db4-4d68-ad76-97e0235ea149">